-According to the World Health Organization, 783 cases of plague were reported worldwide in 2013, with 126 deaths.
+According to the World Health Organization (WHO), 3248 cases of plague with 584 deaths were reported worldwide from 2010 to 2015.
 The actual number of cases is likely much higher, however.
 Almost all of the cases reported in the last 2 decades have been in inhabitants of small towns and villages or agricultural areas rather than in larger towns and cities.

 Mortality from plague varies by type and treatment, as follows:

 Bubonic plague has a 1-15% mortality rate in treated cases and a 40-60% mortality rate in untreated cases.

 Septicemic plague (primary or secondary) has a 40% mortality rate in treated cases and 100% mortality rate in untreated cases.

 Pneumonic plague (primary or secondary) has 100% mortality rate if not treated within the first 24 hours of infection.